- James Austen

 Inheritance Tax

-For foreign trusts where the settlor is either (a) not resident in the UK or (b) dead (provided that, if dead, he/she was not a long-term UK resident), it will come as a relief that exposure to UK taxation remains substantially unchanged.
-Such trusts will remain an effective way of deferring UK tax until the point of receipt by a UK-resident beneficiary, whilst also shielding trust capital from IHT.
+In better news, for foreign trusts where the settlor is either (a) not resident in the UK or (b) dead (provided that, if dead, he/she was not a long-term UK resident), it will come as a relief that exposure to UK taxation remains substantially unchanged.
+So such trusts will remain an effective way of deferring UK tax until the point of receipt by a UK-resident beneficiary, whilst also shielding trust capital from IHT.

 Non-dom winners

-Whilst the focus for many affected non-doms and their advisers will inevitably – and understandably – be the higher tax costs that will come with long-term residence in the UK, there are some beneficiaries of the Budget changes.
+Whilst the focus for many affected non-doms and their advisers will inevitably – and understandably – be the higher tax costs that will come with long-term residence in the UK, there will be some beneficiaries of the Budget changes.
 These will include individuals returning to the UK after more than 10 years abroad.
-Currently, those individuals are be brought back within the scope of all UK taxes within two tax years of their return.
-However, in keeping with Labour’s promise to remove domicile as a relevant tax concept, there appears to be no distinction in the new rules for those ‘returning domiciliaries’, and in future they will be treated in the same way as anyone coming to live in the UK.
+Currently, those individuals are brought back within the scope of all UK taxes within two tax years of their return.
+However, in keeping with Labour’s promise to remove domicile as a relevant tax concept, there appears to be no distinction in the new rules between these ‘returning domiciliaries’ and those taking up UK residence for the first time (or after a significant break): in future, they will be treated in the same way as anyone coming to live in the UK.
 In other words, this essentially opens up the replacement for the non-dom regime even to those who are domiciled in the UK.
 It is a rare and welcome example of the Treasury taking the rough with the smooth, and applying the logic of its changes fairly, even where it is disadvantaged by doing so.

-In looking ahead to this Budget, Inheritance Tax was not one of the taxes declared immune from rate increases in Labour’s manifesto.
+In what must have been a deliberate, knowing, choice, Inheritance Tax was not one of the taxes declared immune from rate increases in Labour’s manifesto.
 As such, it was widely predicted that IHT would increase in this Budget.

 Lifetime giving and tax-free allowances

 Many will be relieved that the fundamental infrastructure of Inheritance Tax remains the same.
-The tax-free allowances available to all individuals (the “nil rate band”) remains unchanged at £325,000.
-The widely-disliked and complex additional “residence nil rate band” of a further £175,000 for individuals passing residential property to their children or other lineal descendants remains – thus missing an opportunity to reform and simplify the rules.
-Married couples will continue to be able to transfer their available tax-free allowances to each other, with gifts to a spouse or civil partner continuing to pass tax free.
+The tax-free allowance (the “nil rate band”) remains unchanged at £325,000.
+The widely-disliked and complex additional “residence nil rate band” of a further £175,000 for individuals passing residential property to their children or other lineal descendants also remains – thus missing an opportunity to reform and simplify the rules.
+Married couples will continue to be able to transfer their available tax-free allowances to each other, and gifts to a spouse or civil partner continuing to pass tax free.

 Agricultural and Business Property Reliefs